jcelerier/cninja/README.md

 It also splits the common "Debug" feature in its two orthogonal child features :
  * `debugsyms` will generate binaries with debug symbols.
- * `debugmode` will enable run-time checks and assertions in the standard library - the default for Debug in Windows, but not in Linux and Mac platforms too).
+ * `debugmode` will enable run-time checks and assertions in the standard library - the default for Debug in Windows, but generally not in Linux and Mac platforms.

 A further goal is to remove the need for adding various flags in each CMake file - ideally, CMake build scripts should just create targets and link libraries, not set up compiler flags.
 Running for instance